 12. Critical Stack Intel: Critical Stack Intel parses and aggregates the threat intelligence, and it can be used in any bro production system.
 The trusted feeds can be specified and can be ingested.

 13. C1f App: C1f app is an application that aggregates open-source and private threats.
 C1f app is running for a long time, and it provides a dashboard for statistics and allows searching through open API.
 C1f App is searching historical data.

 14. Cymon: All the indicators of threats are clubbed into a single interface in order to face multiple threats through a single interface, and Cymon is doing this.
 It provides an API along with a web interface to search the database.

 15. Disposable Email Domains: Disposable Email Domains is a collection of anonymous or disposable emails used as spam services.

-16. DNS Trails: This intelligence tool, DNS trails, provide the DNS information that is current and historical, information about WHOIS, finding websites related to certain internet providers, subdomain technologies and knowledge.
+16. DNS Trails: This intelligence tool, DNS trails, provides the DNS information that is current and historical, information about WHOIS, finding websites related to certain internet providers, subdomain technologies, and knowledge.

 17. Emerging Threats Firewall Rules: Various kinds of firewalls like iptables, PF, PIX, etc., come under this collection of rules.

 18. Emerging Threats IDS Rules: Alerting and blocking can be done using snort and Suricata rules, and this collection of rules is Emerging Threats IDS Rules.